 Our brains have evolved to become more selective in their focus, and ads are designed to make things easy for them.
 The magic of a great ad comes from a message that finds a ways to be simple, relevant and leaves an impression in a matter of seconds.

-Content, on the other hand, does its job when it answers a need.
+Organic content, on the other hand, does its job when it answers a need.

 Not able to watch the big game?
 Your team keeps you updated on their Twitter account with the latest plays.
 Wanting to know more about marketing?
 Your favorite ad agency posts blogs to their website to help break down the basics (wink wink).
 The point here is that content is helping you out — giving you something you need in the moment you’re consuming it.